 Liv Boeree is one of the world’s most famous female professional poker players.
-She won the EPT 2010 San Remo main event, won EPA’s “Female Player of the Year” for three consecutive years, and most recently donated 50% of her joint winnings with partner and fellow co-founder Igor Kurganov from the $10,000 Tag Team Bracelet at WSOP 2017.
+She won the EPT 2010 San Remo main event, won EPA’s “Female Player of the Year” for three consecutive years, and in 2017 donated 50% of her joint winnings with partner and fellow co-founder Igor Kurganov from the $10,000 Tag Team Bracelet at WSOP 2017.
 Watch Liv’s talks on REG at EA Global in San Francisco and the University of Oxford Union.

-Phil began playing live tournaments in 2009 and since then has won over $10,000,000 USD in poker.
+Phil began playing live tournaments in 2009 and has won over $11,000,000 USD in poker.
 He joined co-founder Igor Kurganov to host the inaugural matching challenge which raised over $140,000 USD and launched REG in 2014.
 After co-founding REG, Phil visited recipient villages of the Schistosomiasis Control Initiative in Uganda and saw firsthand the impact of effective giving.
 Watch Phil’s talk on co-founding REG and its mission.

 Stefan, aka the “Robin Hood of Poker”, came up with the concept for REG in late 2013 after hosting a fundraiser with fellow poker players which raised over $70,000 for effective charities.
 He has been fundraising for REG through poker ever since, and his admirable commitment to doing good has been featured in Swiss newspapers and magazines.

 Martin has live tournament earnings exceeding $15,000,000 USD and won the WSOP 2014 main event for over $10,000,000 USD.
 After representing REG during the November Nine as one of our earliest supporters, he donated $250,000 and continues to be one of our keystone supporters.